sfhansen/mse246_project/reports/final_report.md

 ![](final_report_files/figure-html/unnamed-chunk-31-1.png)<!-- -->

-##Compute Value-at-Risk
+##Computing Value-at-Risk

-Following the simulations, the table below shows the VaR results and the 95 and 99% level with a 95% confidence interval for one and five years respectively.
+Following the simulations, the table below shows the VaR results and the 95 and 99% level with a 95% confidence interval for one and five years, respectively.